ctsexton/portfolio/static/content.md

       - QGIS
     link: https://la.railstats.org
     code: https://github.com/metro-ontime
+    description: Performance tracking engine and front end app for the Los Angeles Metro Rail Network
+    bullets:
-    description: Core developer for LA RailStats, a public/private Partnership between Hack for LA & the LA Metro.
-RailStats is a live updating performance monitor for the LA Metro Rail.
-We provide regular reports on on-time performance for all 6 lines of the LA rail network.
+      - Core developer for LA RailStats, a public/private Partnership between Hack for LA & the LA Metro.
+      - RailStats is a live updating performance monitor for the LA Metro Rail.
+      - We provide regular reports on on-time performance for all 6 lines of the LA rail network.
     id: railstats
     image: railstats.jpg
   - title: Fantasmo